12 min read

 That’s right — “Language lessons”.

-Take time to research what your app name and title should be.
+Take time to research what your app id and title should be.

 Below the app title is the subtitle, which can be used as another opportunity to improve ASO by utilizing descriptive keywords.